FZambia/centrifuge/src/README.md

 * Experimental support for expiring connections.
 Connections can now expire if project option `connection_check` turned on.
 * Centrifuge admin api can now work with list of messages instead of single one.
 * Javascript client now supports message batching.
-* New client `ping` method to prevent websocket disconnects on some hosting platforms (ex.
+* New client API `ping` method to prevent websocket disconnects on some hosting platforms (ex.
 Heroku)
+* New admin API `disconnect` method - disconnect user by user ID.
+Note, that this prevents official javascript client from reconnecting.
+But user can theoretically reconnect to Centrifuge immediately and his connection will be accepted.
+This is where connection check mechanism required.
 * No more namespaces in protocol.
 Now namespaces are virtual - i.e. if channel name starts with `namespace_name:` then Centrifuge backend will search for its settings.
 * Tornado updated to version 3.2 - this means that websockets become faster due to Tornado Websocket C module
 * And really sweet - private channels for users without sending POST request to your web app